Comments on Proof in Science from Alan Journet, Co-Facilitator of Southern Oregon Climate Action Now

-The methodology we have developed for exploring how the material (physical/ real) world operates is called ‘science.’
-The goal of science is to seek and elucidate patterns or relationships in the real (material / physical) world.
-This remains the most effective method we have for determining the cause and effect relationships that identifies the natural rules (the physical principles) governing how our world operates .
+The methodology we have developed for exploring how the material (physical / real) world operates is called ‘science.’
+The goal of science is to seek and elucidate patterns or relationships in that real world.
+Science remains the most effective method we have for determining the cause and effect relationships that help us identify the natural rules (the physical principles) governing how our world operates.
 However, although this process remains the most reliable method for understanding the inherent rules determining how our world operates, it has limitations.

 The ‘scientific method’ is based on the principle of testing hypotheses.
 The term ‘testing’ is often misunderstood.
-In science, this means constructing situations (i.e. experiments) that can tell us if the hypothesis is false.
-The experimenter spends considerable time exploring what variables (x1, x2, x3 etc.) might influence a given outcome (y), and designing situations (experiments) that will indicate if hypothesized cause (x1) is the prime factor influencing (y), or if some other variable(x2, x3 etc) is the prime cause, or its purely random.
+In science, this means seeking or constructing situations (i.e. experiments) that can tell us if the hypothesis is false.
+The experimenter spends considerable time exploring what variables (x1, x2, x3 etc.) might influence a given outcome (y), and seeking or designing situations (experiments) that will indicate if hypothesized cause (x1) is the prime factor influencing (y), or if some other variable(x2, x3, etc.) is the prime cause, or if fluctuation in y is purely random.

 Those who question the conclusions of science often argue that ‘this’ or ‘that’ conclusion has not been ‘scientifically proven.’
 This criticism of scientific conclusions exhibits an unfortunate failure to understand the limitations of science, or – equally likely – a willingness to promote public misunderstanding of what the scientific method can provide.

 There are essentially three reasons relating to the experimental process employed by science that explain why science cannot provide us with certainty:

 1. Different results in a different place and time